rpgreview/papersandpaychecks/pnp.md

 The following is the initial commands given to each character, note that with the exception of the first command (the player who responded to the opening statement) each character can choose to take a command, do an overture or act out a command.

 Players should be able to set the scene for what ever action they choose to take, the GM should provide suggestions based on the background material, but the players should have most of the narrative control.
 The players are likely to take the narrative outside the boardroom, or to other unusual places, the GM’s best answer to any suggestion or request by the players is “yes, and...”
 The game is currently set in Wellington, New Zealand (feel free to change as relevant).

 Each player should have the opportunity twice to perform an action (within the first round it is extremely likely that everyone gets at least one command).
 To keep to the time line, this should only take about 50 minutes to complete.

-Forest Deacon
+*Forest Deacon*

 "The sodding bean counter huh?
 Keeping your retirement fund clean are you? ­ Yes I know about your tucked away savings ­ be thankful that I haven't turned you in to the IRD.
 Right, I have a job for you, simple enough for even you to do.
 Our reader numbers are down, and the competition is getting nasty.
 Time to buy them out.
 Routers Co is within the price range, but I want to buy it for a steal ­ their head journalist ­ Ramoud ­ he supplies all the integrity for the company ­ defame him.
 Destroy him.
 Make him nothing in the readers’ eyes.
 I want scandal; I want to know that he’s a gay loving, neo­fascist, terrorism supporting Arab.
 Make it happen!"

-John Goines
+*John Goines*

 "Oh Christ its you.
 You sold your own mother yet?
 My lord man I ain't seen such a dirty leech since my time in Malaysia ­ god damned Malaysians ­ suck your blood they do.
 Steal the shirt from your back they will.
 So... what can I have you do for me huh?
-Something you won't fuck up hopefully, but I'm not holding my breath.
-I need a new corporate face of Newsprint limited, something bullshit and squishy, light­hearted yet.... heart­warming to the stupid masses.
+Something you won't stuff up hopefully, but I'm not holding my breath.
+I need a new corporate face of Newsprint limited, something bulldust and squishy, light­hearted yet.... heart­warming to the stupid masses.
 Something.... charities... charities are good.
 There is a Red Cross orphans camp up near Trentham way, sign a deal ­ get them to advocate buying Newsprint publications.
-Get their boss up here for a photo shot ­ shaking hands and that sort of bullshit rubbish ­ but make sure they are presentable...
+Get their boss up here for a photo shot ­ shaking hands and that sort of bulldust rubbish ­ but make sure they are presentable...
 I want sympathetic, not pathetic."

-Julia Wright
+*Julia Wright*

 "How are you doing honey?
 Liking the good life down in that library of yours?
 You know you could make VP one day; you'd just need to pop those tits out once and a while and do a dance for the rest of the team.
 The boys here would be salivating over you in no time.
 Your job is a simple one baby, time for Newsprint to get glossy ­ and I mean sexy.
 I need hot pics... and I mean HOT.
 Get me my nude shot of Petra Daniels ­ you know the one ­ the slut from Shorty Street.
 That'll bring the readers in, everyone likes a bit of arse on page 2! and would it hurt to wear a low cut top from time to time!
 Its like looking at a slate wall every time you walk in here..."

-Verity Williams
+*Verity Williams*

 "Verity ­ my overpaid, under qualified, waste of time editor.
 What do you do when not trying to screw up my paper?

-pull the wings off flies?
+Pull the wings off flies?
 Steal candy from children?
 Christ if I was a father I would get the child to run 10 miles to get  away from your ugly mug ­ the wicked witch of the west you are!
 Well its time to earn your keep, accounting have a new boy ­ Paul something...
 Reynolds I think.
-He sent me a bloody letter "Dear Sir, I very much enjoy being part of your fine company and would like to express my gratitude about granting me this opportunity to help build Newsprint to the best that it can be" ­ fucking brown noser if any I thought so.
-Time to teach him a lesson ­ there is a Gang HQ out in Newtown, tell him that the boss needs something special from the Gang leader ­ something that would make the Boss even more grateful that we hired this snivelling shit... convince Paul to go get me a Daddie fresh from the pen!... ha ha!... should come back bow legged he will!"
+He sent me a bloody letter "Dear Sir, I very much enjoy being part of your fine company and would like to express my gratitude about granting me this opportunity to help build Newsprint to the best that it can be" ­- brown noser if any I thought so.
+Time to teach him a lesson ­ there is a Gang HQ out in Newtown, tell him that the boss needs something special from the Gang leader ­ something that would make the Boss even more grateful that we hired this snivelling turd... convince Paul to go get me a Daddie fresh from the pen!... ha ha!... should come back bow legged he will!"

 (FYI – “Daddie fresh from the Pen” is a recently release Sexual Offender)

 https://en.wikipedia.org/wiki/King_Cobras_%28gang%29

-Jason Schuster
+*Jason Schuster*

 "I thought we fired you?
 God Damn I need to talk to HR.
 Right, as we have you we should bloody well use you.
 There is a secret government agent ­ "Open Wound" is what they call him.
 He needs to be exposed ­ my friends in the Beehive are getting might pissed off at the info he is spreading around ­ and I need my friends to be happy.
 I need to know his name, his department, his fucking favourite position and I need it recorded.
 Bring me that recording!"

 Rebekah Caulfield

 "Still stalking all the office hotties are we Beks?
 I know your secret.
 Looking up files is just another form of a peep show to you isn't it?
 Okay, I have jobs for you.
 I am getting sick and tired of all the bloody slackers that we have hired... fucking ugly women with kids, Jews and Malay.
 Slackers all of them.
 Fire them.
 All.
 I want all their contracts